Hasbro is removing Trolls doll from stores amid complaints that button is inappropriately placed

 The “DreamWorks Trolls World Tour Giggle and Sing Poppy” has a button on her stomach that when pressed will prompt the doll to sing and say phrases like, “How about a hug?”

-But many people have an issue with a second button that’s placed on her bottom under her skirt that when pressed will cause the doll to make sounds such as “Whee!” and “Oh!”
+But many people have a problem with a second button that’s placed on her bottom under her skirt that when pressed will cause the doll to make sounds such as “Whee!” and “Oh!”

 “When you push this button on the doll’s privates she gasps and giggles.
 This is not okay for a child’s toy!
 This toy needs to be removed from our stores,” says the online petition aimed at Target, Amazon, Walmart and other major retailers.